averkij/ml-bootcamp-zh-ru-baseline/README.md

 - docker run -v C:/temp/input.txt:/tmp/data/input.txt -v C:/temp/output.txt:/opt/results/output.txt -it baseline:latest

-This command will mount the input and output files from your disk to the container folders (volumes) and run the logic in bash script on this files.
+This command will mount the input and output files from your disk to the container folders (volumes) and run the logic in bash script on these files.

 ## How to submit